-Sarah moved to Nacogdoches from her native state of Mississippi, where she founded the Hattiesburg Little Theatre and served as Arts/Entertainment Editor of the Hattiesburg American.
+Sarah moved to Nacogdoches from her native state of Mississippi, where she had founded the Hattiesburg Little Theatre and served as Arts/Entertainment Editor of the Hattiesburg American.

-Over the years, she has directed more than 320 productions for the Lamp-Lite Theatre, as well as guest directing for SFASU’s Summer Rep program in Rusk, Texas.
+Over the years, she directed more than 320 productions for the Lamp-Lite Theatre, as well as guest directing for SFASU’s Summer Rep program in Rusk, Texas.
 She also directed the Sesquicentennial play, Nacogdoches: Gateway to Texas, as her contribution to the community historical celebration.

 Sarah has five grown children (three lawyers, one doctor and one actress) and eight grandchildren.